Hayden-code/Tech_Blog/README.md

 # Usage

 Create posts and add comments on areas of coding technology that interests you.

 # Contributing

 There are a few features yet to be added.
 Editting posts and comments, deleting posts and comments, a search bar, and many other features.
 If you wish to add something, create a pull request and shoot me a message on email or via GitHub.
 I would love to hear from you!

 # Testing-Procedure

-    Please only PR code that doesn't brek website.
+Please only PR code that doesn't break website.

 # Contact